alban-read/modula-2/README.md

 Jet was a compiler from Java Bytecode to executable code; I used the standard edition a few times to package java apps.

-The same team create the Excelsior operating system for an early (1980s) Russian mini-computer system designed to run modula-2; similar in concept to the Swiss Lilith; but 32bit and using Russian hardware technology; rather than American.
+The same team created the Excelsior operating system for an early (1980s) Russian mini-computer system designed to run modula-2; similar in concept to the Swiss Lilith; but 32bit and using Russian hardware technology; rather than American.

 http://www.kronos.ru

+---

+It is interesting to speculate how fast a kronos computer might run now; if the same design was implemented using modern processes.